 The Perfect Soil

 Central Otago soils are absolutely perfect for growing grapes.
-The soil is like a find dust caused by the retreating glaciers during the ice ages grinding the schist rock that dominates the region.
-At varying depths the soil (loess) has been washed away leaving river gravel and sand – all making for an easy draining sieve-like environment causing the vines to bury their roots deep into the soil in search of water.
+The soil is like a fine dust, the result of retreating glaciers during the ice ages grinding the regions schist rock.
+At varying depths the soil (loess) has been washed away leaving river gravel and sand – all making for an easy draining, sieve-like environment causing the vines to bury their roots deep into the soil in search of water.

 The low rainfall means that soil maintains a high level of minerals despite it’s fineness.
 As the vines push deep down into the Central Otago soils they pick up all of the rich slate and schist minerals which are prevalent in the taste of the regions wines.
 A characteristic which has made Central Otago wines so well respected internationally and in New Zealand.